-Primary care is an ideal setting in which to treat substance use.
+Primary care is an ideal setting in which to treat substance use disorder.
 Primary care providers are usually the first contact most people have with the health care system, and most people visit their primary care provider at least once every two years.
 Substance use treatment also offers an opportunity to further integrate services offered at a patient-centered medical home – allowing health centers to overcome barriers to access and care delivery, and better meet the needs of our patients.

-Venice Family Clinic (VFC) was proud to partner with the RAND Corporation on a 5-year study on how to integrate substance use treatment into primary health care settings.
+Venice Family Clinic (VFC) was proud to partner with the RAND Corporation on a five-year study on how to integrate substance use treatment into primary health care settings.
 Funded by the National Institute on Drug Abuse, “Substance Use, Motivation, and Medication Integrated Treatment” (SUMMIT) looked at ways to help VFC medical and behavioral health providers use existing, evidence-based practices to identify and treat patients with substance use disorders.
 Approximately 400 patients participated in the study.

 VFC now screens all patients for alcohol use disorders at every visit.
 Staff members learned new ways to identify substance use disorders

-and provide evidence-based treatment, including Medication-Assisted Treatment (MAT) which uses medication, usually in combination with counseling and behavioral therapies, to treat opiate and alcohol use disorders.
+and provide evidence-based treatment, including Medication-Assisted Treatment (MAT), which uses medication, usually in combination with counseling and behavioral therapies, to treat opiate and alcohol use disorders.
 VFC medical providers learned about MAT and saw successful outcomes in utilizing these interventions for interested and eligible patients.
 Staff also recognized the critical importance of a warm hand-off from a care coordinator or case manager in connecting patients to behavioral health services.
 And, since the study concluded, several VFC staff members have elected to pursue additional education in addiction medicine.

 “What has really impressed me is how eager the providers have been to have something tangible to provide their patients with substance use disorders,” said Katherine Watkins, MD MSHS, Senior Natural Scientist at RAND Corporation who served as principal investigator on the study.
-“Often the provider knew there was a problem, but didn’t have anything to offer the patient other than a referral to specialty care which the patients didn’t want, which led to a sense of helplessness and frustration.
+“Often the provider knew there was a problem, but didn’t have anything to offer the patient other than a referral to specialty care, which the patients didn’t want, which led to a sense of helplessness and frustration.
 Having a treatment that works and that is appropriate for delivery in primary care has really empowered providers and helped them feel optimistic about their ability to help this group of patients.”

 In March 2016, Venice Family Clinic received a grant from the Human Resources & Services Administration (HRSA) for Substance Abuse Service Expansion, allowing Venice Family Clinic to further expand Medication-Assisted Treatment programs.
-The implementation experience we gained from the SUMMIT program was an identified key strength in our successful funding application.
+The implementation experience we gained from the SUMMIT program was identified as a key strength in our successful funding application.
 So, though our RAND study is coming to a close, our commitment to treat substance use disorders continues to grow, as we work to develop resources to address this critical need for individuals across our community.

 For more about Venice Family Clinic and RAND’s SUMMIT project: